kiedtl/lunacode/README.md

 translates Brainfsck source file into C code, which can then be compiled with GCC, TCC or (best) Clang.

+### status
+This still needs a lot of work.
+Thanks to an ill-planned refactoring, the code doesn't even work anymore :(

 ### spec
 - `EOF` is a 0
 - a newline is a linefeed (LF).